beezwax/WP-Publish-to-Apple-News/readme.txt

 * Added additional styling options for drop caps
 * Added support for nested images in lists
 * Added support for Instagram oEmbeds
+* Updated the interface and workflow for customizing cover art

 = 1.2.3 =
 * Allowed mapping themes to Apple News sections